ZDDduesseldorf/chatting-chatbots/chatbots/barney/readme.md

 If the "moderator" tag is not included in the command-line arguments, the user is prompted for input, which the chatbot then processes and emits a response.
 This process repeats itself until the user enters "exit".

-To determine which method to use to compare the similarity between the user's input and the stored conversation chunks, the tag "spacy" or "tfidf" can be entered on the command line at startup.
-If no tag is used, spacy is used automatically.
+To determine which method to use to compare the similarity between the user's input and the stored conversation chunks, the tag `spacy` or `tfidf`can be entered on the command line at startup.
+If no tag is used, `spacy` is used automatically.

 ## Code stucture